nsidc/qgreenland/doc/user/how-to/troubleshooting.md

 ## I am having other problems.
 How do I contact the QGreenland team?

-If you have feedback on or questions about the QGreenland data package, or want to contribute datasets to future QGreenland releases, please contact us at
+If you have feedback or questions about the QGreenland data package, or want to contribute datasets to future QGreenland releases, please participate in our [GitHub Discussions](https://github.com/nsidc/qgreenland/discussions/) space.
+If you're uncomfortable with or otherwise can not participate there, please contact us directly at
 <qgreenland.info@gmail.com>.